Adron/datadiluvium/blog-posts/temperature-generator.md

 ## The Implementation

-Let's create a temperature generator that produces realistic values based on typical Earth conditions.
-We'll consider:
+I created a temperature generator that produces realistic values based on typical Earth conditions.
+Here's what I considered:
 - Average temperature ranges (typically -10°C to 35°C for most inhabited areas)
 - Daily temperature cycles (warmer in afternoon, cooler at night)
 - Seasonal variations
 - Geographic influences

-Here's how we can implement this in Data Diluvium:
+Here's how I implemented this in Data Diluvium:

 ```typescript
 interface TemperatureOptions {